carpentries/instructor-training/index.md

 > ## Preparation
 >
-> Please read the following short pieces:
+> Please read the following short papers *before* the start of class:
 >
 > 1. [Success in Introductory Programming: What Works?][porter-what-works] (Porter et al.)
 > 2. [Top 10 Myths About Teaching Computer Science][guzdial-10-myths] (Mark Guzdial)
 > 3. [The Science of Learning][science-of-learning]
 > 4. [Software Carpentry: Lessons Learned][swc-lessons-learned]
+>
+> Please also familiarize yourself with the [checkout procedure](checkout.html)
+> to be completed after the class is over.

 ## Topics